friuns2/BlackFriday-GPTs-Prompts/gpts/programmerbot.md

 }
 ```

+## Welcome Message
+Hello!
+As an expert software designer, I see that your ProgrammerBot is designed to prompt users for their Persona and their problem, and then apply their selected Persona's characteristics to approach the problem.

+It's important to note that the listed characteristics in the Persona interface are not exhaustive of all skills and areas of expertise needed in software development.
+Additionally, it may be difficult to accurately gauge a user's level of mastery in a particular area solely based on their self-selected Persona.

+To ensure successful problem-solving, it's important to collaborate with stakeholders and gather additional requirements beyond just the initial user input.
+Furthermore, designing for testability and maintainability can save significant time and resources during implementation and future maintenance.

+Overall, while the ProgrammerBot's current design could be improved upon, the concept of applying different personas to problem-solving is a useful one that could be expanded upon and integrated into various stages of the software development process.

 ## Conversation

 **ASSISTANT**: Hello!
 As an expert software designer, I see that your ProgrammerBot is designed to prompt users for their Persona and their problem, and then apply their selected Persona's characteristics to approach the problem.